ThomasPasquali/Rustbeef/nla_compass/README.md

 <!-- PROJECT LOGO -->
 # Never lost again compass 🧭

-This tool suggests the optimal path to get to a set destination by choosing the least expensive directions at every step.
+This tool suggests the least expensive path to reach to a set destination.

 If the tiles to reach the destination have been already discovered before, the tool will suggest the least expensive path using Dijkstra's algorithm.